legends2k/blog/content/note/arch_install.md

 **Note**: `/boot` needn’t be in a separate partition while `/boot/efi` should be; the [EFI System Partition][esp] partition is mounted in `/boot/efi`.

 Partition with `cfdisk` and verify them with `lsblk` or `fdisk -l`.
 Choose _Linux filesystem_ for _Partition Type_ for everything except swap and LVM.
-Mind that these partitions are the ones created outside the LVM; if you're going to manage all your Linux partitions with LVM, just create one partition and set its type to _Linux LVM_ in `fdisk`.
+Mind that these partitions are the ones created outside the LVM; if you're going to manage all your Linux partitions with LVM, just create one partition (in addition to [ESP][]) and set its type to _Linux LVM_ in `fdisk`.

 My final scheme (sublist intelligible after reading the next section)